 With colder, wetter winters predicted for the UK, heating our homes efficiently becomes more important.
 Not all of us are lucky enough to have that roaring log fire in a huge inglenook, or even a toasty log burner in our living rooms, so apart from aesthetically ugly radiators, what can we do?

-Underfloor heating is widely used in northern Europe and has become very popular in the UK, both for new builds and updating existing properties.
+Underfloor heating is increasingly popular in the UK, both for new builds and updating existing properties, having travelled across from Northern Europe,.
 Having a warm floor rapidly heats the rest of the room, and with the addition of thick, cosy carpet, the feeling of plushness is complete.

 Health Benefits of Warm, Clean Flooring

 Clean carpets limit the amount of moisture, dust and mould spores in the atmosphere, and a regular deep clean can really relieve the symptoms of asthma, eczema and other allergy problems.
 Clean That Carpet are experts in this field and have teams throughout London ready to make your carpet perfect again.

 Couple clean carpets with underfloor heating and you’re on to a winner.

 Because it produces a dry heat, this type of system can reduce dust mites and the problems caused by them, such as allergies.
 It can also relieve the painful symptoms of arthritis.

 Both electric (dry) and water based (wet) underfloor heating systems work in a very similar way.
 Both circulate heat beneath the flooring surface.
 Because heat rises, it warms the air, bringing the room to a comfortable temperature.